 Again, start with some research.
 If it isn’t clear on the job or apprenticeship description, find out exactly what this role will involve and be honest about why you want to pursue it.
 Unifrog has some great guides to specific roles in the Careers Library, and the National Careers Service is another good source.

-3. What makes you the best candidate for this job/apprenticeship?
+3. What makes you a good candidate for this job/apprenticeship?

 Step 3: Add a beginning and an end